charlesmacd/HD6805_Reader/README.md

 * Clock cycle 4 : NUM high, port B outputs internal data bus.
 At the next clock edge the program counter increments.

 As long as NOP or a similar type of opcode is presented this sequence repeats indefinitely.

+Here cycles 3,4 present the same data and address as cycles 1,2.
+When reading ROM the data will be consistent, but when reading first 128 bytes assigned to
+I/O, RAM, and unused locations the data can differ.

 ## Dumping ROM data